nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ```
 Here are the possible commands:

-add -e EVENT_NAME -t TIME -v VENUE: Add an event to the event list.
+add -e EVENT -t TIME -v VENUE: Add an event to the event list.
 list: List events.
-remove -e EVENT_NAME: Remove an event from the event list.
+remove -e EVENT: Remove an event from the event list.
-add -p PARTICIPANT_NAME -e EVENT_NAME: Add a participant to an event.
+add -p PARTICIPANT -e EVENT: Add a participant to an event.
-view -e EVENT_NAME: View the list of participants of an event.
+view -e EVENT: View the list of participants of an event.
-remove -p PARTICIPANT_NAME -e EVENT_NAME: Remove a participant from an event.
+remove -p PARTICIPANT -e EVENT: Remove a participant from an event.
 ```

 Format: `menu`